 Snorkelers and scuba divers will want to pay a visit to Praia de Marinha.
 Located between Carvoeiro and Albufeira, the area is home to one of the most photographed spots in the region as well as a crystal clear sea making it easy to view the life underwater.
 One of the best ways to enjoy this beach is by taking a boat trip along the coast.

 Those looking for a great swimming location will appreciate Ilha de Tavira.
 With warm waters and uninterrupted sea views, this beach is perfect for couples or for families looking to spend some time in the water.
-The beach also sits across from Ria Formasa Natural Park and is accessible by ferry.
+The beach also sits across from Ria Formosa Natural Park and is accessible by ferry.

 In contrast, Faro Island is accessible by a narrow bridge and offers two distinct beach experiences.
 Visitors are able to enjoy miles of white sand on the Atlantic side and marine packed, calmer waters on the other side.

 Gale Beach is a very popular spot for families during the summer months.
-It is during this time that parents often take their children out to the numerous rock formations just off shore for a chance for a little exploration.
+It is during this time that parents often take their children out to the numerous rock formations just offshore for a chance for a little exploration.
 Whereas windsurfers will want to take advantage of the windy conditions at Martinhal to practice the sport.
 This beach is also home to great restaurants and elegant resorts like the luxury Martinhal Sagres Beach Family Hotel.

 The beauty of Praia do Vau is something that all vacationers to the region should enjoy.
 This popular beach is usually crowded with tourists who are busy covering themselves with the area’s yellow mud that is said to be good for arthritis and a number of skin conditions.

 Vacationers who just want to relax and enjoy a stroll along the beach will enjoy Praia de Falesia.
-With a large amount of golden sands as well as a backdrop of dramatic cliffs, this is the perfect spot to take in a romantic sunset with that special someone.
+With a large number of golden sands as well as a backdrop of dramatic cliffs, this is the perfect spot to take in a romantic sunset with that special someone.

 With such a lot of sunshine and warm weather available, a trip to the Algarve is clearly a good idea this summer – and if you’re a beach lover, this is definitely the place for you!
 The variety of beautiful beaches means you will definitely find the perfect spot for you, regardless of whether you want to swim, snorkel, surf, sunbathe or just watch the world go by sat with a cold beer in the beachside bar!